-In its first five years of operation, the medical school has recruited five classes of high-quality, diverse students.
-The current first-year class composition of 66 students is 45.5% self-identified as being underrepresented in medicine.
-Fifty-three percent of the class come from socioeconomically and/or educationally disadvantaged backgrounds.
-Seventy-four percent of the class has ties to Inland Southern California and nearly 38% are the first in their family to complete a bachelor's degree.
+In its first six years of operation, the medical school has recruited six classes of high-quality, diverse students.
+The current first-year class composition of 70 students is 50% female, 21.4% self-identified as being underrepresented in medicine.
+Thirty-seven percent of the class come from socioeconomically and/or educationally disadvantaged backgrounds.
+Approximately 71% of the class has ties to Inland Southern California and 35.7% are the first in their family to complete a bachelor's degree.